 Another study found that even experienced human resource professionals can sometimes discriminate against people with obesity — particularly women.

 Healthcare professionals are no strangers to bias and prejudice against people with obesity, either.
-Research has found that doctors tend to be less respectful toward those with obesity, communicate less positively with them, and spend less time educating them about their health.

 Instead, albeit mistakenly, physicians often “blame” obesity for the person’s symptoms, and they fail to explore other avenues for treatment besides weight loss.

 So, what are some of the things we can do to eliminate the stigma around obesity?

 Researchers led by Anne Herrmann-Werner, from the Department of Psychosomatic Medicine and Psychotherapy at the University Hospital Tuebingen in Germany, wanted to see if using an “obesity simulation suit” and conducting a role-playing experiment would help uncover and correct anti-obesity bias among medical students.

 Herrmann-Werner and colleagues published the results of their proof-of-concept study in the journal BMJ Open.

 The researchers used role-playing to reenact a routine visit to the “family doctor.”
 They asked the participants to work in groups of 10 and assume either the role of a “patient with diabetes” or that of the doctor.

 When playing the role of the patient, the participants had to wear an “obesity simulation suit.”
 This would simulate the appearance of a person with a body mass index (BMI) of 30–39.